moby/moby/docs/sources/introduction/understanding-docker.md

 *No more resources waste.*

 Containers are lightweight, in fact, they are extremely lightweight.
-Unlike VMs, which have the overhead of a hypervisor, Docker does not need to anything other than what the actual process requires to run.
+Unlike traditional virtual machines, which have the overhead of a hypervisor, Docker relies on operating system level features to provide isolation and security.
+A Docker container does not need anything more than what your application needs to run.

 This translates to:

  - Ability to deploy a large number of applications on a single system;
- - Literally lightening fast start up times and reduced overhead.
+ - Lightning fast start up times and reduced overhead.

 ### Docker can run anything

 *An amazing host! (again, pun intended.)*

-Docker isn't perspective about what applications or services you can run inside containers.
+Docker isn't prescriptive about what applications or services you can run inside containers.
 We provide use cases and examples for running web services, databases, applications - just about anything you can imagine can run in a Docker container.